-ConnectME targets the state of the art in interactive media experiences, in which Web-based approaches for PC devices are currently the most advanced.
-In our application to IP-based TV and Web services, we propose a system that will provide dynamic and innovative content aggregation that goes beyond any offerings that are available at present.
-Quite like hypertext was the key in the boom of the WWW by its one-click link-following navigation paradigm, we argue, in the application of ConnectME functionality across networks and devices, that hypervideo will be realised with the potential to become key to the boom in the networked media domain (for details on this position see also http://en.wikipedia.org/wiki/Hypervideo).
+In our application to Web-based TV and video, we propose a system that will provide responsive, innovative content aggregation that goes beyond any offerings that are available at present.
+Quite like hypertext was the key to the success of the World Wide Web by its oneclick link-following navigation paradigm, we argue, in the application of ConnectME functionality across networks and devices, that hypervideo will be realised with the potential to become key to the success of the rich media Web (for details on this position see also http://en.wikipedia.org/wiki/Hypervideo).

-1.4.1 Web-based interactive video
+1.4.1 Web-based interactive TV/video